JustinaPetr/Weatherbot_Tutorial/Full Code [Latest release of Rasa NLU and Rasa Core]/README.md

 I will do my best to keep this repo up-to-date, but if you encounter any issues with using the code, please raise an issue or drop me a message :)

-Latest code update: 24/11/2018
+Latest code update: 25/01/2018

-Latest compatible Rasa NLU version: 0.13.8
+Latest compatible Rasa NLU version: 0.14.1
+Latest compatible Rasa Core version: 0.13.0